What do hormones do?

 Finally, for those switching over from a previous provider to FOLX for GAHT/HRT care, we can accept labs drawn within the last year, as long as they were done while on the same route and dosage requested from FOLX.

 For those ready to get started with FOLX for estrogen, the process begins here.
 For existing FOLX members with additional questions about labs, don't hesitate to schedule time with a clinician.
-And for those who've just got some more questions, feel free to reach out to our Member Navigators at the FOLX Help Center.
+And for those who've just got some more questions, feel free to reach out to our Member Navigators at the FOLX Message Center.

 FOLX Health is the first digital healthcare company designed by and for the LGBTQIA+ community.
 Our services include virtual primary care, gender-affirming hormone therapy including estrogen and testosterone (HRT), mental health care, sexual and reproductive health care, preventive care, and fertility consultations.
 FOLX memberships give you access to LGBTQIA+ expert clinicians, peer support, thousands of LGBTQIA+ resources, and more.
 Whether you’re lesbian, gay, bisexual, transgender, queer, gender non-conforming, or nonbinary, you can find LGBTQIA+-specialized health care that helps you meet your wellness goals.
 FOLX Health is health care that's queer all year.
 Get all the benefits of becoming a FOLX member and sign up today!